How to Make a Good Confession

 - You shall not take the name of the Lord your God in vain.

-- You keep the Sabbath Day (the Lord's Day) holy.
+- You shall keep the Sabbath Day (the Lord's Day) holy.

 - Honor your mother and your father.